potassco/clorm/docs/clorm/quickstart.rst

 arity and the order in which they are declared must also match the position of each term in the ASP predicate.

+One thing to note here is that there is no ``Predicate`` sub-class that was defined corresponding to the ``working_driver/1`` predicate.
+Clorm does not require that *all* ASP predicates to have a corresponding Python ``Predicate`` sub-class.
+In this case ``working_driver/1`` is only of interest within the ASP program itself and is not used for defining the relevant inputs and outputs of the solver, so there is no need to define any Python interface.

 Using the Data Model to Generate Solutions
 ------------------------------------------

-Having defined the data model we now show how to dynamically add a problem instance, solve the resulting ASP program, and print the solution.
+Once the data model has been defined it can be used to instantiate facts that are asserted to, or extract from, the ASP solver.
+In particular, it will be used to dynamically add the facts that make up a problem instance, and then to extract and print the *models* that correspond to solutions to the problem.

 First the Clingo ``Control`` object needs to be created and initialised, and the static problem domain encoding must be loaded.